IAmAnubhavSaini/melon-tusk-bot/README.md

 # embedchain-showcase

-A very basic application to showcase the use of the [embedchain](https://github.com/embedchain/embedchain) library.
+A very basic application to showcase the use of the [embedchain](https://github.com/embedchain/embedchain) framework.

 First, `export OPENAI_API_KEY=YOUR_API_KEY` in your terminal.